mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "So how about you?" he asked.
 "Hope it's a bit less complicated."

-"It's...well I suppose it's a story best told somewhere more quiet."
+"It's...well I suppose it's a story best told elsewhere."

 "Sure."